Noplace0/better-todo-list-dapp-ethernals/README.md

 ## Features:
 - Self-Hosted.
-- In Frontend, create task, delete task, update task status, set task Highlighted in blockchain.
+- In Frontend, create a task, delete a task, update task status, set task Highlighted in the blockchain.
-- Set all the task status and remove all the task at once.
+- Set all the task statuses and remove all the tasks at once.
 - Recorded task created timestamp and stored at blockchain.

 ## Example screenshots